Nikit-370/Random-Wiki-Articles/README.md

 # Random Wikipedia Article
-An application to save any random article from Wikipedia to a text file.
+A python script that saves any random article from Wikipedia to a text file.

-Use:
+Use before the execution of the script:<br>
 ``` pip install htmlparser``` and ``` pip install beautifulsoup4```